 - 3 cups sliced peaches - 3 - 4 large peaches

-- 4 tablespoon vegan butter - softened; or coconut oil or grass-fed butter
+- 4 tablespoon butter - softened; or coconut oil or vegan butter

 - ½ cup coconut sugar